IDMNYU/audiolab/docs/synths.md

 #### Wave Multipliers

-The **Wave Multipliers** module appeared in 1976 and are considered a core module for achieving the "West Coast" sound of the Serge module.
+The **Wave Multipliers** module appeared in 1976 and are considered a core circuit for achieving the "West Coast" sound of the Serge modular.
 The module contains three, self-contained distortion effects that work by shaping the  amplitude of the incoming audio signal.
-Quoting Tcherepnin from the 1982 catalog, the Wave Multipliers are described:
+Quoting from the 1982 Serge catalog, Tcherepnin describes the three Wave Multipliers:

 > The uppermost section is the simplest of the three multiplier sections. but it has two switchable effects.
 With the switch
 > set at the "HI" position, the module functions to "square-up" an incoming signal.
 This is not the same as a simple